zevisert/arbutus-instagram/README.md

-# \<arbutus-instagram\>
+# \<arbutus-viewer\>

-A polymer-based webcomponent I'm releasing independantly from my upcoming 'arbutus' project.
-This webcomponent is for loading instagram content asynchronously (lazily) and within shadow dom.
+A polymer-based webcomponent I'm releasing independently from my upcoming 'arbutus' project.
+This webcomponent is for loading image and video content asynchronously (lazily) and within shadow dom.

 ## Install the Polymer-CLI